ray-project/ray/doc/source/ray-air/check-ingest.rst

 By default only the `"train"` Dataset is sharded.
 To also shard validation and test datasets, you can configure the ``dataset_config`` that is passed to your ``Trainer``.
-See the :ref:`Splitting Auxiliary Datasets` section for a full example.
+See the :ref:`Splitting Auxiliary Datasets <air-splitting-aux-datasets>` section for a full example.